dagraham/tklr-dgraham/README.md

     <td>
   <h1>tklr</h1>
-      Short for "Task Lister" but pronounced "Tickler" - a task manager that adopts TaskWarrior's urgency approach to ranking tasks but supports the entry format, component jobs, datetime parsing and recurrence features of <strong>etm</strong>.</p>
+      Short for "Task Lister" but pronounced "Tickler" - a task manager that ranks tasks by urgency and supports the entry format, component jobs, datetime parsing and recurrence features of <strong>etm</strong>.</p>
   <p>Make the most of your time!</p>
       <p></p>
     </td>